gzgracez/CS-109A-Final-Project/docs/final_notebook/data.md

 ![png](output_20_1.png)

 The pairplot above demonstrates a few interesting things.
-First, we notice positive correlations between loudness and energy, loudness and danceability, and danceablility and loudness.
-All three correlations are weak to moderate.
+First, we notice weakly positive correlations between loudness and energy, loudness and danceability, and danceablility and loudness.
 We also notice a negative correlation between acousticness and energy.
+The pairplot above demonstrates a few interesting things.
+First, we notice weakly positive correlations between loudness and energy, loudness and danceability, and danceablility and loudness.
+We also notice a negative correlation between acousticness and energy.
+These correlations will be useful to keep in mind if we conduct variable selection or regularization at a later point.
+Also, none of these pairwise plots show clear separability between the two playlists.